Derick Melander, Textile Artist

-Derick Melander creates clothing sculpture that explores the intersection between global consumerism and the intimate relationship we have with what we wear.
+I create textile art that explores the intersection between global consumerism and the intimate relationship we have with what we wear.
 About my work

-Derick was a New York Foundation for the Arts grant recipient for 2019, 2021 and 2023 to create new works in the public realm of Queens, NY.
+Derick is a New York Foundation for the Arts grant recipient for fibre art in the public realm, 2019, 2021 and 2023.

 Upcoming